-We’ve walked through the best social media platforms for event planners and how frequently to post on them.
+We’ve walked through the best platforms for event planners and how frequently to post on them.
 But what type of content should you be posting for increased engagement?

-Knowing what to post on social media can be a puzzle when you’re just starting out.
+Knowing what to post can be a puzzle when you’re just starting out.
 You’re excited to get your social media accounts up and running, but once you do you might feel stuck on what you should be sending out into the world.

-Solution: Create specific content buckets and try to fill those buckets each week.
+Solution: Create specific social media content buckets and try to fill those buckets each week.

 I’ve been using the content bucket method successfully now for a few years, and by doing this I’m almost never stuck for ideas.
 For event planners I suggest creating content around the following six categories:

 Your own content

-(Eg., Events you’ve planned, behind the scenes of your business etc.)
+- Events you’ve planned, behind the scenes of your business etc.

-(Relevant articles, posts or videos you find interesting)
+- Relevant articles, re-posts or videos you find interesting

 What other’s are saying about you

 - Mentions about your business, testimonials, reviews, media etc.

-(Talk about your services, offer free content templates, promote your email list and your other social media accounts etc.)
+- Talk about your services, offer free content, promote your email list and your other accounts etc.

 Words of Wisdom

-(Reshare your popular posts, convert event pics into other forms of content such as a video, background image, slideshow, GIF etc.)
+- Reshare your most popular posts, convert event pics into other forms of content such as a video, background images, GIFs etc.

-Once you have your content buckets in mind, it becomes easier to think about relevant content you could use to create social media posts.
+Once you have your content buckets in mind, it becomes easier to think about relevant content you could use to create posts.